This evocative Australian

 The liturgy of leaves.

-But time and toil have marked my face,
+But time and toil have marked

 My heart has older grown